splunk/fluent-plugin-splunk-hec/README.md

 #### Example 3: Sending metrics

-[Metrics](https://docs.splunk.com/Documentation/Splunk/latest/Metrics/Overview) is avaialble since Splunk 7.0.0, you can use this output plugin to send events as metrics to a Splunk metric index by setting `data_type` to "metric".
+[Metrics](https://docs.splunk.com/Documentation/Splunk/latest/Metrics/Overview) is available since Splunk 7.0.0, you can use this output plugin to send events as metrics to a Splunk metric index by setting `data_type` to "metric".

 ```
 <match **>